bissellator/uxapieditor/README.md

 # uxapieditor
 This is a javascript library of functions built to use to speed app development on the [UXAPI API-as-a-Service](https://uxapi.io).
 You can set up a demo environment for your API in literally about 5 minutes and then use these tools to start interacting with your API data and build simple, secure apps.

+Because UXAPI exposes the API contract at the root of every API, this library assumes it can retrieve contract and that the contract will follow the [UXAPI Standards](https://uxapi.io/articles/6f51ee20-1b99-11ed-9fed-4d4f74c3731b/Our-API-Standards) for things like formats and overall API structure.

 ## Configuration
 I kind of suck at includes so, in this current iteration, you'll need to add a few scripts to your HTML: